allen-liaoo/AIBot/README.md

 - emoji - Getting informations about an emoji. *
 - math (m) - Let the bot to solve a math operation for you. *
 - weather (w) - Get the weather. *
-- search - Search custom sites using Google Search Engine.*
+- search - Search Google, Wikipedia, Urban Dictionary, Github, IMDb and custom sites.*
 - image - Search images from Imgur, Giphy, and KnowYourMeme. *

 __**Fun Commands**__